BenCaunt/CTRL-ALT-FTC/advanced/motion-profiling.md

 <figure><img src="../.gitbook/assets/motion_profile.png" alt=""><figcaption></figcaption></figure>

-It consists of three phrases: acceleration, cruise, and deacceleration.
+It consists of three phrases: acceleration, cruise, and deceleration.
 In the first phase, the target velocity increases by the maximum acceleration, in the cruise phase the target velocity doesn't change, and the target velocity decreases by the maximum acceleration, ending at a target velocity of 0.

 Trapezoidal motion profiles are relatively simple, and they're going to be sufficient for smooth and precise motion for pretty much any type of mechanism in FTC.